Deirror/Companiez/README.md

 Brief Description:
 -

-That's one of my first projects ever which aim is to demonstrate how to use MVC and SSMS inorder to make a comfortable way to make CRUD operations on a given database, stored in sql tables.
+This is one of my first projects to demonstrate how to use MVC and SSMS to make a convenient way to perform CRUD operations on a given database, stored in sql tables.

 What it looks like?
 -